 Roof valleys can lead to leaks too.
-Leaks could let not just water, but outside air, into your home.
+Leaks could let into your home, not just water, but outside air as well.
 And when outside air is getting in, your home won’t be as energy efficient as it could be.
-If debris collects in roof valleys, it can put weight and pressure on them and they can wear away quicker than they need to.
+If debris collects in roof valleys, it puts weight and pressure on them, sometimes causing them to wear away quicker than they need to.

 6. Clean Out Your Gutters

 Gutters are there to help water drain off your roof, so they need to be clear.
 Get rid of any leaves or other debris that might have build up over the last few months and could be blocking water from draining properly from your roof.
-It’s a good time to clean your gutters too and make sure that they’re properly secured to your property.
+It’s a good time to clean your gutters and to make sure that they’re properly secured to your home.

 7. Trim Your Trees

-Trees close to your home can cause debris to collect and could mean your home is at risk of being hit by a falling branch.
-If you want to avoid damage to your roof, you should keep your trees trimmed back and away from your property.
-While the weather might not be as severe as in some other regions, your roof could still be damaged by trees or even animals that live in them.
+Trees close to your home can cause debris to collect on your roof and in your gutters.
+They also up the risk of your home being hit by a falling branch.
+If you want to avoid damage to your roof, you should keep your trees trimmed back and away from your home.
+While the weather might not be as severe as in some other regions, your roof could still be damaged by trees and even the animals that live in them.

 8. Take a Look at Insulation

 The insulation in your roof helps to keep your home energy efficient.
-Whether you’re warming or cooling it, you ensure that the air circulating in your home stays within it and air and moisture from outside can’t get in.
+Whether you’re warming it or cooling it, you want to ensure that the air circulating in your home stays within it and that the air and moisture from outside can’t get in.
 You can inspect the insulation in your attic to see if there’s enough and to see if there is any deterioration.
 Adding more insulation or replacing old insulation can make your home more efficient and help you save money.

 9. Book an Inspection